jingyizhuo/CESM2-FA_TC/CHAZ/CHAZ.md

 `chaz_data/` — CHAZ’s dependent data, for example: landmask.nc, best-track data

-⚠️ Please **do not modify** the original source code directly.
+⚠️ Do not modify the original source code directly.
-The source code provided here has been adapted for:
+The version provided here has been adapted for:
-1. Compatibility with **Python 3** (*Quick note: Many modifications have been made to ensure CHAZ running wiht Python v3, many other modificaitons are also made to ensure scripts running, but it has been a while, I don't remember exactly what modifications I've made*)
+1. **Python 3 compatibility**
+   > Many changes were made to ensure CHAZ runs under Python 3.
+Some were also necessary for script execution, but the exact list of modifications is no longer fully documented.

-2. Support for **CESM2/CESM2-FA input formats**, ensuring that PI and TCGI .mat files use `'lon'` and `'lat'` as axes and have a shape of `(91, 180)`.
+2. **CESM2/CESM2-FA or other model/ERA input format support**
+   > PI and TCGI .mat files must use 'lon' and 'lat' as axes, with shape (91, 180).

 ### 📚 CHAZ Tutorials
-I have also created two CHAZ tutorials by converting Chia-Ying's source code into Jupyter notebooks, which can be run directly in your browser via Google Colab.
+For a deeper understanding of CHAZ’s source code, see the Jupyter notebook tutorials (runnable directly in your browser via Google Colab):

 - [CHAZ Preprocessing Tutorial](https://github.com/jingyizhuo/CESM2-FA_TC/blob/main/CHAZ/Tutorial_chaz_pre.ipynb)
 - [CHAZ Downscaling Tutorial](https://github.com/jingyizhuo/CESM2-FA_TC/blob/main/CHAZ/Turtorial_chaz_downscaling.ipynb)
-- You can also find the same jupyter notebooks that are uploaded to [CHAZ github](https://github.com/cl3225/CHAZ/tree/main)

-These tutorials are designed to help users understand and reproduce the CHAZ workflow. **However, running CHAZ on LDEO-Taroko or other local machines will still require following my step-by-step instructions below.**
+These tutorials aim to help users understand and reproduce the CHAZ workflow.
+However, **running CHAZ on LDEO-Taroko or other local systems still requires following the step-by-step instructions below.**

-## 2️⃣ Input Data Preparation & Working Directory Setup
+## 2️⃣ Be Ready! - Prepare Your Data and Set Up the CHAZ Working Directory
+**1. Prepare the input list**
-1. Prepare a `.csv` file specifying the paths to all CHAZ input files:
+Create a .csv file specifying the paths to all CHAZ input files.
+Example file:
    `/data0/jzhuo/tc_risk/CESM2/CHAZ/input_data/cesm2_cesm2fa_chaz_data.csv`

+⚠️ The current version of CHAZ does **not** include TCGI and PI calculations — you will need to generate these datasets separately (see [TCGI.md](https://github.com/jingyizhuo/CESM2-FA_TC/blob/main/CHAZ/TCGI.md)) and link them into the CHAZ working directory using `ln -sf` (this step is already handled in the `main.sh` script below).

+**2. Create a working directory**
-2. Create a working directory for each case under:
+For each case, make a dedicated working directory under:
    `/data0/jzhuo/tc_risk/CESM2/CHAZ/work/`

-## 3️⃣ Running CHAZ
+## 3️⃣ Run CHAZ! - Set Parameters and Execute the Analysis via a bash script `main.sh`

 📝 CHAZ is controlled via `Namelist.py`, which determines whether to run the **preprocessing** or **downscaling** steps and defines the paths to required input data.
 Please review the file at `/data0/jzhuo/tc_risk/chaz_src/src_nodaily/Namelist.py` to get a sense of how the script is configured.

-⚠️ The current version of CHAZ does **not** include TCGI and PI calculations — you will need to generate these datasets separately (see [TCGI.md](https://github.com/jingyizhuo/CESM2-FA_TC/blob/main/CHAZ/TCGI.md)) and link them into the CHAZ working directory using `ln -sf` (this step is already handled in the `main.sh` script below).

 ✅ The following `main.sh` script implements a complete, reproducible workflow for running CHAZ from preprocessing to downscaling.
 Copy and paste the script into the directory where you want to place `main.sh`, then run: